markg85/config/README.md

 1. Remove (or rename) your ~/.config/mpv folder
 2. link the mpv folder to ~/.config/mpv

+## Install NVIM configs
+1. Remove (or rename) your ~/.config/mpv folder
+2. Link the nvim folder to ~/.config/mpv
+3. Run nvim and type ":PlugInstall" to install all the plugins.

 All custom plugins/themes/whatever are in the clone/custom folder.